Fractional Chern insulator with higher Chern number in optical lattice

+\textit{Particle entanglement spectrum.}---To further confirm that the two states discussed above correspond to FCI states, we compute the particle entanglement spectrum (PES)~\cite{PhysRevLett.101.010504,PhysRevLett.106.100405,PhysRevX.1.021014}.
+The total number of particles $N_e$ is bipartitioned into two subsystems with $N_A$ and $N_B=N_e-N_A$ particles, respectively.
+Tracing out subsystem $B$, we obtain the reduced density matrix of subsystem $A$, $\rho_A=\mathrm{Tr}_B\,\rho$, where the total density matrix is defined as $\rho=\frac{1}{d}\sum_i |\psi_i\rangle\langle\psi_i|$.
+Here, we also assume that the $d$-fold degenerate ground states $\ket{\psi_i}$ form an incoherent mixed state with equal statistical weights.

+The PES $\xi$ is defined as the negative logarithm of the eigenvalues of the $\rho_A$, which encode the internal structure of the many-body ground state beyond conventional correlation functions.
+For both $\nu_2=1/3$ and $\nu_2=1/5$, the low-lying part of the PES is clearly separated from higher entanglement levels by a finite entanglement gap as shown in Figs.~\ref{fig:PES}(a) and (b).
+The number and structure of the low-lying entanglement levels are consistent with those expected for fractional quantum Hall states, providing a characteristic fingerprint of FCI states.

+These results offer complementary evidence to the energy spectrum, spectral flow, and many-body Chern number, and further support the identification of the observed phases as FCIs.

-Monolayer checkerboard optical lattice structures~\cite{PhysRevLett.108.075302} and experimental schemes for bilayer square optical lattices~\cite{WOS:000937133200011} have been reported.
-Based on recent advances in optical lattice experiments and theory, this work proposes an experimental realization scheme for bilayer checkerboard optical lattices.
-We utilize two hyperfine energy levels of ${}^{87}\text{Sr}$ atoms, namely the electronic ground state $^1S_0$ and the excited state $^3P_0$, defined as $\ket{1}$ and $\ket{2}$, respectively.
-Atoms in these two states are confined in the upper and lower optical lattice layers, respectively, achieving physical bilayer separation in the internal state space~\cite{PhysRevLett.101.170504}, as shown in Fig. \ref{fig:model-and-bands}a.
-The bilayer structure is realized through two sets of laser beams with different polarizations and frequencies, generating two independent checkerboard optical lattices.
-The intralayer interactions can be adjusted via Rydberg-dressing~\cite{PhysRevA.89.011402,PhysRevA.85.053615}, and the hopping parameters can be controlled via lattice depth, artificial gauge fields, and Floquet engineering~\cite{WOS:000344631400043,PhysRevLett.107.255301, WOS:000494944200009}.
-The interlayer hopping between $A_1$ and $B_2$ sublattices can be implemented using Raman lasers with properly adjusted phases (see Supplementary Note 4 for details).
+\textit{Realization of the bilayer checkerboard optical lattice.}--- Motivated by recent experimental progress, we propose a feasible realization of bilayer checkerboard optical lattices~\cite{PhysRevLett.108.075302,WOS:000937133200011}.
+Our scheme employs two long-lived internal states of alkaline-earth-like atoms, the electronic ground state $^1S_0$ and the metastable excited state $^3P_0$, denoted as $\ket{1}$ and $\ket{2}$.
+Atoms in these states are selectively trapped in two checkerboard optical lattices, realizing a synthetic bilayer geometry encoded in the internal-state space~\cite{PhysRevLett.101.170504,PhysRevLett.126.103201}, as shown in Figs.~\ref{fig:model-and-bands}(a) and~(e).
+The bilayer structure is generated by two sets of laser beams with distinct polarizations and frequencies, producing two independent checkerboard lattices with a common lattice constant.
+The shorter-wavelength beams are incident at a small angle relative to the lattice plane, while a strong confinement along the $z$ direction is provided by the magic-wavelength technique, effectively restricting the system to two dimensions~\cite{PhysRevLett.126.103201}.